Set debug mode

 Step Out - continues not in step mode, but stops when the function returns.
 Usually stops at the next statement in the caller function.

-Run to Cursor - continues not in step mode, but stops at the statement that contains the text cursor.
+Run to Cursor - runs the macro (or continues) not in step mode, but stops (starts step mode) at the statement that contains the text cursor (caret).
+Also stops at breakpoints.

 End - end threads that are being debugged, and turn off the debug mode.